 17.20.020 Boundaries of Zones

-The boundary of any said zoning district shall be the same as the associated lot or parcel boundary.
+The boundary of any zoning district shall be the same as the associated lot or parcel boundary.
 No lot or parcel shall have more than one zoning designation and no zoning district boundary shall differ from its associated lot or parcel boundary.

 17.20.030 Zoning Map Amendment Procedures